croningp/oligoss/README.md

-PolymerMassSpec is a python project designed to enable _de novo_ sequencing and analysis of highly heterogeneous mixtures of small to medium-sized linear polymers from mass spectrometry data.
+PolymerMassSpec is a python project designed to enable _de novo_ sequencing and analysis of highly heterogeneous mixtures of small to medium-sized linear oligomers from mass spectrometry data.

 __Note__: proper use of this package requires a decent working knowledge of both the chemistry and analytical methods used to obtain results.
 It is